Ottoman Soap Operas And Other Stories

 Ottoman Soap Operas and Other Stories

 This story is part of an ongoing series of editorials in which HMML curators and catalogers examine how specific themes appear across HMML’s digital collections.
-Following a Story Time theme, Dr. Joshua Mugler shares this tale from the Eastern Christian and Islamic collections.
+Following a Story Time theme, Dr. Josh Mugler shares this tale from the Eastern Christian and Islamic collections.

 HMML’s digital collections include entertaining stories from a wide range of linguistic and religious traditions.
 Some of the most intriguing stories occur in various forms of Ottoman Turkish, found in the collections of both Christian and Muslim libraries.
 The Turkish language underwent intense reforms in the early 20th century under the rule of Mustafa Kemal Atatürk, altering the writing system and vocabulary, so these manuscripts are valuable witnesses to the Turkish that was spoken in past centuries.
 They preserve dialect features that were used by ordinary people, often quite different from the literary Turkish used in the scholarly discourse of Constantinople.